bluwy/publint/site/src/pages/rules.md

 - If the file extension is `.mjs`, or if the closest `package.json` has `"type": "module"`, it's interpreted as ESM.
 - If the file extension is `.cjs`, or if the closest `package.json` does not have `"type": "module"`, it's interpreted as CJS.

-`publint` will check these two behaviour if the file will be intepreted correctly.
+`publint` will check these two behaviour if the file will be interpreted correctly.

 ## `FILE_INVALID_FORMAT`